Cyblex-Consulting/fortigate-security-auditor/README.md

 ## Preparing the configuration

 First step is to create a json file from the plain configuration extracted from the Fortigate.
+This uses this tool: https://github.com/ssato/fortios-xutils
 ```
 fortios_xutils parse firewall.conf
 ```
 This will create several files in the `out/` repository.
 The one which will be used is `all.json`

+**Note:** The parsing may fail if the configuration file is not indented (which is the case when exported from a Fortimanager).
+The problem comes from an underlying library used by fortiois_xutils.
+See this pull request for a fix: https://github.com/ssato/python-anyconfig-fortios-backend/pull/2

 ## Running the benchmark